-Being asked for a reference is a common occurence but employers should always take extreme care when replying.
+Being asked for a reference is a common occurrence but employers should always take extreme care when replying.

-If in doubt, remember, employers do not have to give a reference at all.
+Although remember, if in doubt, employers do not have to give a reference at all.

 To see information of a recent case in the High Court concerning the provision of a reference and how it breached data protection rules visit the CIPD website.